 Restoration of immune tolerance and keeping the glass from getting too full is paramount.
 Here are a few dietary and lifestyle tips you can try to put in place this month.
 They are soothing and detoxifying for your body.
 Let me know your thoughts:

 - Connect with nature once a week.
-Visit a park for a few hours or get out of the city for an afternoon going to a State Park, the beach, etc.
+Visit a park for a few hours or get out of the city for an afternoon.
+Visit a state park, beach or local trail.

 - Bring nature inside of you by incorporating 4 servings of dark leafy greens, grasses, algae in your diet daily.
 The bitter, pungent and astringent tastes are the tastes of Spring.
 They help the body rid itself of mucus.
 Consider reducing sugar, salt and oils.
-Zenberry Holy Frappe, Vanilla Chai and Greens contain our concentrated super greens blend which give your body these bitter, astringent and pungent (in the case of Zenberry Vanilla Chai) tastes.
+Zenberry Holy Frappe, Vanilla Chai and Greens contain our concentrated super greens blend.
+Each will give your body these bitter, astringent and pungent (in the case of Zenberry Vanilla Chai) tastes.
 Each drink (2 TBSP) counts as one serving of greens.
-I drink a glass of Zenberry early morning (with coconut water or home-made almond milk before my early morning workout) and have a Zenberry drink again as a mid-afternoon snack (usually with just water or nut milk).
-I will often make it as part of a hearty smoothie instead of eating dinner at times when I am not hungry enough or I get home too late.
+I drink a glass of Zenberry early morning with coconut water or home-made almond milk before my early morning workouts.
+I’ll have a Zenberry drink again as a mid-afternoon snack (usually with just water or nut milk).
+I will often make it as part of a hearty smoothie instead of eating dinner at times when I am not hungry enough or I get home to late.